Landlords Tax Returns Accountants

 Furnished holiday lettings

-Different tax rules apply to the commercial letting of furnished holiday lettings and where a let qualifies as a furnished holiday let it must be kept separate from UK lets that are not furnished holiday lettings.
-Likewise, furnished lets in the EEA must be dealt with separately from UK furnished holiday lets.
+Different landlord tax returns rules apply to the commercial letting of furnished holiday lettings and where a let qualifies as a furnished holiday let it must be kept separate from the UK lets that are not furnished holiday lettings.
+Likewise, furnished lets in the EEA must be dealt with separately from the UK furnished holiday lets.

 Getting it right

-Good record keeping is essential to ensure that not only that all sources of income are taken into account, but also that any income received is allocated to the correct property rental business.
+Good record-keeping is essential to ensure that not only that all sources of income are taken into account, but also that any income received is allocated to the correct property rental business.
+You need a landlords tax returns accountants, for managing tax returns for landlords

 Additional note: HMRC’s property rental toolkit (see www.gov.uk/government/publications/hmrc-property-rental-toolkit).